5G: Everything you need to know

 As the name implies, 5G SA (short for 5G standalone) is a type of 5G network that can exist and operate independently without a legacy network (a network not based on IP (TCP/IP) protocol) supporting it.
 Why is this important?
 Because SA lets you connect directly to the fastest network without first connecting to an older network.
 This can help your connection feel more consistent as you switch towers and move in and out of 5G coverage.

-Calling over 5G is an important step, so phones won't need to rely on 3G or 4G towers.
-This will also save battery life since phones won't need to keep switching between networks to make and receive calls.
+Calling over 5G is important, so phones won't need to rely on 3G or 4G towers.
+This will also save battery life since phones won't need to keep switching between networks to make and receive calls as is with Non-Standalone 5G.

 Most new 5G phones support SA out of the box, so there's not much to worry about on your end.
-As of March of 2023, about 83.6% of all announced devices featuring 5G have support for 5G SA, and the number has likely increased since.
-Standalone 5G won't prevent your phone from connecting to LTE if 5G coverage is weak either.
+Standalone 5G won't prevent your phone from connecting to LTE if 5G coverage is weak, either.
 It's something the end-user should never need to worry about.

 What is 5G NSA?

 Non-standalone 5G, known primarily as 5G NSA, is not what all carriers aim to use, but it's still part of the 5G structure.
 It's the stepping stone to 5G SA since it allows 5G to be used using the 4G infrastructure.
 5G NSA is of great help in areas where carriers can't offer 5G SA.
 NSA is faster than 4G but not as fast as 5G SA (standalone).
 With 5G, NSA carriers can give customers the speed they want without investing in new equipment in the transition.
-The downside to users is that more battery power is used for the device by being connected to both 4G and 5G.
+The downside to users is that more battery power is used for the device by being connected to 4G and 5G.
+However, carriers are investing more in 5G SA due to the low latency and the support for many devices, among other reasons.

 5G support

 Most new phones you can get right now come with support for 5G.
-Whether you're looking for something cheap or want the most advanced flagship around, 5G is probably included.
-If you buy your phone unlocked, you can take it with you to another carrier as long as that carrier's 5G bands are supported.
+Whether you're looking for something cheap or want the most advanced flagship, 5G is probably included.
+If you buy your phone unlocked, you can take it to another carrier if its 5G bands are supported.
 But, so you won't get stuck with a phone you can't use on your preferred carrier, it's best to research beforehand.
-The most popular phones, like the Galaxy S24 series, Pixel 8 series, and iPhone 15 series, support all of the major carriers.
+The most popular phones, like the Galaxy S24 series, Pixel 8 series, and iPhone 15 series, support all major carriers.

-AT&T doesn't play as nicely when it comes to 5G support for some 5G-capable phones from other brands.
+AT&T doesn't play as nicely regarding 5G support for some 5G-capable phones from other brands.
 For instance, some compatible OnePlus phones can't access AT&T's 5G network.
-If you're looking to bring a phone to AT&T 5G, double-check with customer support, or you may get stuck with LTE on your new phone.
+If you want to bring a phone to AT&T 5G, double-check with customer support, or you may get stuck with LTE on your new phone.

 5G internet

 Verizon was fast out of the gate with its 5G home internet service based on its Ultra Wideband 5G network.
-This network is capable of fiber-like speeds, with peaks over 1Gbps and averages around 500Mbps.
+This network is capable of fiber-like speeds, with different peaks depending on the specific technology and plan you choose.
 Ping times are also great on Verizon's network.
 As expected, you'll need to install a rather large antenna in one of your windows, and availability is limited to those with a good connection to the mmWave network.

 T-Mobile's home internet service focuses a lot more on rural and suburban areas but continues to grow.
-T-Mobile's network performance varies quite a bit depending on which of its towers you can connect to.
-With a good connection on T-Mobile's band n41 5G, you can easily get 300Mbps, with peaks close to 1Gbps.
-Still, with the best rural 5G coverage, T-Mobile is a great option for those with limited connectivity options.
+T-Mobile's network performance varies depending on which of its towers you can connect to, the time of day, and the device.
+With a good connection on T-Mobile's band n41 5G, you can get 300Mbps, with peaks close to 1Gbps.
+Still, with good rural 5G coverage, T-Mobile is a great option for those with limited connectivity options.

 When can I get 5G?

-5G coverage has grown by leaps and bounds and now reaches more than 310 million people on T-Mobile.
-AT&T and Verizon are neck and neck for positions two and three for nationwide coverage.
+5G coverage has grown exponentially and now reaches more than 310 million people on T-Mobile.
+AT&T and Verizon continue to struggle for positions two and three for nationwide coverage.

 T-Mobile's coverage superiority continues into the mid-band, with more than 210 million people now covered by T-Mobile's 2.5GHz band n41 Ultra Capacity 5G.
-Verizon is catching up with C-band, but there’s a long road ahead, with T-Mobile benefitting from a huge head start thanks to the majority of its mid-band spectrum not getting tied up in regulatory limbo for months.
+Verizon is catching up with C-band, but there’s a long road ahead.
+T-Mobile benefits from a head start thanks to the majority of its mid-band spectrum not getting tied up in regulatory limbo for months.

 For now, 5G coverage looks a lot more like LTE coverage.
 Check carriers' individual maps to see their range, including Ultra Capacity and mmWave coverage.